Thank you for your interest in enrolling your age-eligible child in Head Start.

 Children will be placed according to school districts with an available Head Start center as determined by Head Start.
 Special requests for out-of-district placement will be considered based on any of the following: Special Education placement, needs of foster parents, after school care for parents who are working or going to school.

 How can I register my child for Head Start?Visit https://guamheadstart.gdoe.net/do-you-qualify to learn more about age and eligibility requirements for Head Start.

-- Pick up a packet at the Head Start Central Office in Tiyan
+- By appointment at the Head Start Central Office in Tiyan.

 Documents Required to Determine Eligibility: